 Oak Hill Academy believes that the key to literacy is teaching writing as well as reading to kindergarten youngsters.
 During reading time children are grouped by development ability and circulate to different reading centers which consists of a writing component, a reading component, a technology component and a phonics component.
 These small groups are given the resources to cater to the needs of early readers to those above grade level.

 Mathematics is also a subject that is presented daily.
-Use of the Singapore math curriculum helps kindergarten students to build a strong foundation in mathematical literacy.
+Use of the Dimensions math curriculum helps kindergarten students to build a strong foundation in mathematical literacy.
 Through manipulatives, literature, workbooks, and fun-filled activities, the children are exposed to varied ways of thinking and expressing solutions.
 Lessons take the children from the concrete to the pictorial to the abstract.

 The curriculum is rounded out with units in geography, fine arts, handwriting, crafts, and seasonal activities.
 Physical education which includes swimming is enjoyed four days per week using the main campus facilities.
 Students also benefit from weekly classes in Spanish, French, science, drama, music, library, and heads-on/hands-on (theme based enrichment).